fbpx

 Other situations

 Withdrawing an Application: Applicants wishing to withdraw their application for H&C consideration must submit a written request to do so.
-A confirmation letter should be sent to acknowledge the withdrawal request.
+IRCC sends a confirmation letter to acknowledge the withdrawal request.

 Communication with Applicants: Requesting further information from the applicant.
 It is the responsibility of the applicant to provide all necessary information at the time of their initial application and to notify CIC of any new information.
-When additional information is needed, a letter should be sent to the applicant.
+When IRCC needs additional information, they send a letter to the applicant.

 Receipt of requested information after the specified period: Follow these guidelines when an applicant’s submission arrives after the specified response period has elapsed:

 • When a submission arrives late and a decision has not been made, the decision is based on all available information, including the late submission.
-No “penalty” is imposed on the applicant.
+Applicant does not get any penalty.

 Loss of contact with the applicant:

 Efforts to communicate with the client and verify the applicant’s current address should be documented.
-If correspondence is returned or the applicant does not respond, verify that the correct address was used and, if applicable, that counsel was copied.
+If the applicant does not respond, IRCC verifies the correct address.
 The application must proceed to a decision (i.e., approval or refusal).
-An application may not be “closed” unless formally withdrawn by the applicant.
+An application is open unless the applicant withdraws.

 Dealing with fraud or misrepresentation:

-When it appears that the applicant used fraud or misrepresentation to obtain a positive Stage 1 assessment: A letter is sent to the applicant:
+When it appears that the applicant used fraud or misrepresentation to obtain a positive Stage 1 assessment: IRCC sends a letter to the applicant:

-– A final decision is made on the case.
+• IRCC makes a final decision on the case.

-– All attempts to communicate with the client and/or verify the address are also recorded.
+• They also record all attempts to communicate with the client and/or verify the address.

-When the applicant makes submissions: The applicant’s information is reviewed and sufficient evidence of fraud or misrepresentation is also checked.
+When the applicant submits: IRCC reviews the applicant’s information and checks for sufficient evidence of fraud or misrepresentation.

 When a review uncovers enough proof of fraud or misrepresentation-

-– A letter to inform the applicant is sent stating that:
+IRCC sends a letter to the applicant stating that

 When an applicant submits data for A44(1) report recommendation consideration: